dr. R. (Rachel) Spronk

 - Benjamin Kwansah, 'Safety in the Midst of Stigma.
 Experiencing HIV/AIDS in Two Ghanaian Communities' (2013)

-- Bröer, C., Spronk, R., & Kraak, V. (2016).
-Exploring ADHD diagnosis in Ghana: between disrespect and lack of institutionalization.
-In M. Bergey, A. Felipe, I. Signh, & P. Conrad (Eds.), Global Perspectives on ADHD.
+- Bröer, C., Spronk, R., & Kraak, V. (2018).
+Exploring the ADHD Diagnosis in Ghana: between disrespect and lack of institutionalization.
+In M. R. Bergey, A. M. Filipe, P. Conrad, & I. Singh (Eds.), Global Perspectives on ADHD: Social Dimensions of Diagnosis and Treatment in Sixteen Countries (pp. 354-375).
 Baltimore: Johns Hopkins University Press. [details]

 - Spronk, R. (2014).
 Exploring the middle classes in Nairobi: from modes of production to modes of sophistication.
 African Studies Review, 57(1), 93-114.
 DOI: 10.1017/asr.2014.7 [details]